alevnyacow/revars/README.md

 When you use [buildRevar](#build-revar) method, you obtain a tuple of three elements.

 - **First element** is a Revar itself.
-Basically it behaves like a usual object with mutable fields so you can modify it anywhere in your code.
+Basically it behaves like a usual object with mutable fields so you can modify it anywhere in your code (including array mutating methods).
 - **Second element** is a React hook.
 Use it in functional components to make them rerender when according revar is modified.
 - **Third element** is a function can be used to add plugins for current Revar (**unstable experimental feature for now**).